vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 In some cases, I may do longer walking trips for work, bureaucracy, or pleasure.
-Either skipping jogging or jogging a shorter distance makes sense so that I can stay within 7-8 miles total MEWs.
+Either skipping jogging or jogging a shorter distance makes sense so that I can stay within 7-8 total MEWs.

 ### This rules out the possibility of jogging and then going for a 3-mile shopping trip before my first meal